InstituteforDiseaseModeling/covasim/STYLE_GUIDE.rst

 **Reason**: Line lengths of 80 characters are due to `historical limitations <https://en.wikipedia.org/wiki/Characters_per_line>`_.
 Think of lines >80 characters as bad, but breaking a line as being equally bad.
 Decide whether a long line would be better implemented some other way -- for example, rather than breaking a >80 character list comprehension over multiple lines, use a ``for`` loop instead.
 Always keep literal strings together (do not use implicit string concatenation).

 Line comments are encouraged in Covasim, and these can be as long as needed; they should not be broken over multiple lines to avoid breaking the flow of the code.
 A 50-character line with a 150 character line comment after it is completely fine.
+The rationale is that long line comments only need to be read very occasionally; if they are broken up over multiple lines, then they have to be scrolled past *every single time*.
+Since scrolling vertically is such a common task, it is important to minimize the amount of effort required (i.e., minimizing lines) while not sacrificing clarity.
+Vertically compact code also means more will fit on your screen (and thence your brain).

 Examples: